All Episodes

 No.

-I don't know how many women here are in are pro-gun or pro-second amendment, but that bother you?
+I don't know how many women here are pro-gun or pro-Second Amendment.

 That's not the primary reason I'm here.

-Do you care about your right to self-defense with the firearm?
+Do you care about your right to self-defense with a firearm?

 Oh, thank you.

-If it's gun rights or women's rights, then okay, but I don't think most people here believe in pro-second amendment or pro-gun rights, so I don't think that's actually a conversation here.
+If it's gun rights or women's rights, then okay, but I don't think most people here believe in pro-Second Amendment or pro-gun rights, so I don't think that should be a conversation here.

 Do you think that's ironic because we're talking about women's rights, but they leave out the most important right for a woman to defend themselves?

-I think there are way more other issues when it comes to women's rights that should be discussed here rather than women's a woman's rights and for lovership of a gun.
+I think there are way more other issues when it comes to women's rights that should be discussed here rather than a woman's right of a gun.

-I think reproductive rights, I think the wage gap, I think the fact that there's not enough women in the government, the fact that there's not enough women represented even even the medium media.
+I think reproductive rights, I think the wage gap, I think the fact that there's not enough women in the government, the fact that there's not enough women represented, even even the media.

 Okay.